Careers Information Advice & Guidance

 Careers Programme

 Our careers education and guidance provision aims to prepare all students for the vast range of opportunities open to them for their future and the changing nature of the world of work.
 Students are encouraged to develop an understanding of themselves, their strengths and skills to assist them in their future choices on leaving school.
-In line with the government’s statutory strategy and Gatsby Benchmarks measures, the careers education and guidance programme is embedded across the departments and delivered both through the PSHE (personal social and health education) and separate careers activities.
-Impartial guidance interviews are available with our qualified Careers Advisor.
+In line with the government’s statutory strategy and Gatsby Benchmarks measures, the careers education and guidance programme is embedded across all departments and delivered both through the PSHE (personal social and health education) and separate careers activities.
+We now provide a completely Impartial guidance interviews service delivered by a market leading provider to help us deliver our Provider Access Legislation commitments, ensuring all of our pupils are given the chance to explore the wide range of further study and careers options they have available to them.

 Careers Staff

-Mrs Nicola Ruby is the Careers Leader.
-She holds a Post Graduate Diploma in Careers Guidance and is supported by the Senior Leadership Team.
-Mrs Ruby offers impartial careers and higher education advice and guidance and is available for individual appointments for all years.
-She works with the PSHE co-ordinator and Head of Sixth Form to devise the careers education throughout the school.
-For further details please contact nruby@bsg.bournemouth.sch.uk.
+Miss Nikita Lee is our Careers Coordinator.
+She works alongside the Sixth Form Team and is also supported by the Senior Leadership Team.
+Miss Lee provides the link between our external provider of specialist careers advice and careers interviews (EDT) and Enterprise Advisers working closely with Dorset Careers Hub to ensure our careers service is fit for purpose and meeting all Gatsby benchmarks.
+She works with the school PSHE co-ordinator and Head of Sixth Form to devise the careers education throughout the school.
+For further details please contact nlee@bsg.bournemouth.sch.uk.

 Careers Leader